-I thought that the play of lights of Olalá is hypnotic, at least after a few drinks I think so.
-If one stays longer than expected there, it should be due, in good measure, to the play of lights.
+I've thought the lights of Olalá Bar are hypnotic, at least after a few drinks I think so.
+If one stays longer than expected there, it should be, in good measure, because of the lights.

 On the dark floor, the violet hexagons are coupled with the music.
 With Ozuna, Bad Bunny, Maluma or J Balvin, without expecting surprises.
 The Olalá is another of the bars that underpin the mood of Havana.
 Apparently, an alternative to leisure.
 But no, of course, the alternative of either.
 It is heartbreakingly naive to believe that someone can fully enjoy Havana night by carrying a hundred Cuban pesos in the wallet.
 The life of the capital becomes more expensive.
 In the Olalá they are up to date, and they scrub it, intentionally or not, in the face.
 They are not the monsters of the movie.
 They do not have charitable functions, nor do they bear the guilt that national wages are nothing.
 The plan of the Olalá, in any variant, is to close the month with earnings.
 We could attribute its lack of originality in aesthetics, its same lists in the DJ booth with the successes that you would find in any nightclub, but none of that makes it less functional or more iniquitous.

 This is a place that has not been made to make anyone fall in love, where a Cuban proudly tells his American girlfriend that Pitbull is also Cuban.
 Where the bride seems to get excited and exclaims a "Thats great".
 Where he, shrewd, will shake his shoulders, as if he wanted to convince himself that he and Pitbull are more or less the same person, and that he gets involved with a single test of sandunga.
 Then, the girlfriend who is with him, is, in turn, with a portion of Pitbull.